OSU-CS/automod/README.md

     ```
 1. Add comments or suggestions
 1. Ensure all of the acceptance criteria are hit, manual testing succeeds, and all linting and tests pass before approving
+1. Notify the PR author that their PR is approved to let them merge into master

+_NOTE: We deploy from master, so do not merge anything that has not been thoroughly tested._